keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - the Map belonged to Tien'Gong
 - There are 50 Sphinx on Narnash, and there are always 50
 	- when one dies, another is created
+- Damian is looking for a magical needle
+	- he wants the eldritch claw tattoo
+- big things coming in Narnash!
 -